DEIB-GECO/MutViz/static/README.md

 ## View 1: Mutations
 The first interactive plot is an histogram that aims to provide an insight on the class of mutations that are mostly affecting the area surrounding a motif.
 The interactive toolbar on the left side allows the selection of:

-- A specific cancer type
+- A specific tumor type
 - The position of motifs to consider (whether they fall within a junction or not)
 - A class of mutations
-It is known that specific cancer types are associated to specific classes of mutations.
-For instance, Melanoma and Skin Cancer are generally associated to mutations of type "C > T" and "G > A", that are supposed to be caused by sun rays.
+It is known that specific tumor types are associated to specific classes of mutations.
+For instance, Melanoma and Skin Tumor are generally associated to mutations of type "C > T" and "G > A", that are supposed to be caused by sun rays.

 Independently on the selected class of mutations, grey bars on the background will always represent the total amount of mutations, of any kind, contained in their respective bin.